stdevPavelmc/mailad/README.md

 ## Features

-This will provision a mail server in a enterprise/SOHO as a real server facing the users and behind a Mail Gateway to the outside world, you can see the major features in the [Features.md](Features.md) file, among others you will find:
+This will provision a mail server in a enterprise as a real server facing the users, you can see the major features in the [Features.md](Features.md) file, among others you will find:

 0. Low resource footprint.
 0. Advanced (and optional) mail filtering features that includes attachments, SPF, AntiVirus & Spam.